ZackDev/zackdev.github.io/_drafts/2023-05-24-the-goatparadox.md

 ## Case 3:
 1. player chooses the Cadillac
-2. moderator reveals one of the Cadillac
+2. moderator reveals one of the goats

 ## As a table:
 Letter G is for goat, C for Cadillac.
 Bold letters are those prizes removed.